 In all the other cases before mentioned, the Supreme Court shall have appellate jurisdiction, both as to law and fact, with such exceptions, and under such regulations as the Congress shall make.
+182

 As indicated by bolding, the version reported out by the Committee on Style contained only two substantive changes to federal jurisdiction.
-Jurisdiction was explicitly extended "to
+Jurisdiction was explicitly extended "to Controversies to which the United States shall be a Party."
+The other change was to remove jurisdiction over impeachments of officers of the United States from the federal courts.
+184

-186. U.S. CONST. art.
+182. U.S. CONST. art.
 III, § 2.